emlos/worldgame/docs/physical-encounter-system-reference.md

 Rendering validates but does not mutate state or reroll anything.
 An active screen shows:

-- the objective threat and elapsed time;
+- the objective threat;
 - the stored NPC intent as an action- and target-specific wind-up, with qualitative urgency rather than a raw duration;
 - position and conditions as compact prose, plus current objective pressure and qualitative commitment;
 - prose derived from the latest structured events;
-- legal player choices grouped as Unable to act, Escape, Break control, Defend, Attack, or Control.
+- legal player choices grouped as Unable to act, Attack, Control, Break control, Defend, or Escape.

 Beat-down pressure is qualitative in the scene prose.
 Once player pain is nonzero, the ordinary sidebar pain meter appears and marks the objective's current defeat threshold; escalation moves that marker to the new threshold.
 The former position/condition table remains available in the physical-encounter debug inspector.